isabella232/dynamic-media-classic.en-1/help/publishing-files.md

 ---
 title: Publishing files
 description: "Learn how to publish your assets to Dynamic Media Image Servers.
-You can publish assets on a one-time basis or arrange for Dynamic Media Classic to publish assets on a recurring schedule.
+You can publish assets on a one-time basis or arrange for Adobe Dynamic Media Classic to publish assets on a recurring schedule.
 After your assets are published, they are available to you for delivery.
-You can copy the URL calls from Dynamic Media Classic and add them to your website or application."
+You can copy the URL calls from Adobe Dynamic Media Classic and add them to your website or application."
 contentOwner: admin
 content-type: reference
 products: SG_EXPERIENCEMANAGER/Dynamic-Media-Classic